 A series of workshops took place in Honolulu, California, Commonwealth of the Northern Marianas (CNMI), and Republic of Palau with USAPI Cancer Coordinators, Cancer Coalition members, cancer survivors, policy makers, and community members leading to the development of a regional palliative care curriculum.
 The curriculum's core content was piloted in April 2009 during a 2.5 day course in Honolulu and further field-tested in the Republic of Palau in July 2009.

-Content is based on the pilot courses, course evaluations and cultural knowledge, professional skills and teaching expertise of Kōkua Mau, Hawaii's Hospice and Palliative Care Organization and Department of Family Medicine & Community Health with each expert overseeing the development of 1-2 modules.
+Content is based on the pilot courses, course evaluations and cultural knowledge, professional skills and teaching expertise of Kōkua Mau – A Movement to Improve Care and Department of Family Medicine & Community Health with each expert overseeing the development of 1-2 modules.

 The curriculum was completed in May 2010 and was presented in a series of meetings beginning with a meeting of the CCCP coordinators in Honolulu in June and then in Yap and Palau in June, Majuro, Federated States of Micronesia (FSM) in July and Republic of the Marshall Islands (RMI) in August.
 Each jurisdiction was asked to identify who the best audience is for the course, who could teach the course and how it could best be used.